 But now I've got a custom-built desk in our tiny house(!!).
 That conveniently still has cold and hot water spigots attached to the wall next to my desk chair.
 You know, in case I suddenly get...thirsty?

 By party-o-clock, my ankles had swollen to the size of grapefruits, but we pulled it off (hats off to party guests like Karen who offer to sweep my floor and slice apples).
 I plan to stay off my feet until I'm at least 15lbs lighter (aside from 20 jumping jacks a night between now and labor - that will work, right?).
 In all seriousness - I complain now, but when all is said and done we get a soft snuggly baby that smells so good.
 So worth it.

 Back to this soyless "tofu."
 The idea for adzuki bean tofu came when I stumbled across Sarah's genius chickpea tofu from My New Roots while holding onto a bag of adzuki beans I'd planned to mill into flour.
 I figured beans were beans and, using her same method, I swapped out the chickpea flour and turmeric/garlic seasoning for home-milled adzuki bean flour with sesame oil and ginger.

-Used in traditional Chinese medicine, adzuki beans are thought to strengthen kidney and bladder function, and support reproductive health.
+Used in traditional Chinese medicine, adzuki beans are said to strengthen kidney and bladder function, and support reproductive health.
 A magical bean!
-But not that kind – they’re considered the most easy to digest legume, so they won’t give you gas.
+But not that kind - they're considered the one of the most easy to digest legumes, so they won't give you gas.
 Plus adzuki beans are low in calories and fat but high in nutrition to fill you up quickly with less caloric intake.